antfu/antfu.me/pages/posts/async-with-composition-api.md

 This is, of course, an obvious "solution".
 You can try to move your effect and hooks before the first `await` statement and carefully remember not to have them after that again.

-If you use ESLint, you could have the [`vue/no-watch-after-await`](https://eslint.vuejs.org/rules/no-watch-after-await.html) and [`vue/no-lifecycle-after-await`](https://eslint.vuejs.org/rules/no-lifecycle-after-await.html) rules from [`eslint-plugin-vue`](https://eslint.vuejs.org/) enabled so it could warn you whenever you made some mistakes (they are enabled by default within the plugin presets).
+Luckily, if you are using ESLint, you can have the [`vue/no-watch-after-await`](https://eslint.vuejs.org/rules/no-watch-after-await.html) and [`vue/no-lifecycle-after-await`](https://eslint.vuejs.org/rules/no-lifecycle-after-await.html) rules from [`eslint-plugin-vue`](https://eslint.vuejs.org/) enabled so it could warn you whenever you made some mistakes (they are enabled by default within the plugin presets).

 ### Wrap the Async Function as "Reactive Sync"